stleerh/blog2/announcing.md

 options** and on the left side, click **Display options** and look for the option Scope.
 By default, the Scope is **Namespace** and topology shows the namespace-to-namespace communication.
 But if you choose Node, it will display the node-to-node communication.
-The *netsobserv* namespace contains Flowlogs Pipeline, Console Plugin, Kafka, and Loki.
+The *netobserv* namespace contains Flowlogs Pipeline, Console Plugin, Kafka, and Loki.
 To see the intra-communication between these components, for the filter, set Source Namespace and Destination Namespace to **netobserv** and set Scope to **Owner** (Figure 6).
 The owner is